-The Company is authorized to issue 50,000,000 common shares with a par value of \$0.0001 per share, of which 15,000,000 shares are designated as "Class A common stock".
-Dividends are to be distributed pro-rata to the Class A and common stock holders.
-The holders of common stock are entitled to one vote per share of common stock holders.
-The holders of common stock holders are entitled to a number of votes per share equal to 1.1 times a fraction the numerator of which is the sum of the shares of outstanding held.
-The Class A common stock holders are entitled to a number of votes per share equal to 1.1 times a fraction the numerator of which is the sum of the shares of outstanding common stock and the denominator of which is the number of shares of Class A common stock.
+The Company is authorized to issue 60,000,000 common shares with a par value of \$0.0001 per share, of which 7,000,000 shares are designated as "Class A common stock".
+Dividends are to be distributed pro-rata to the Class A and common stockholders.
+The holders of common stock are entitled to one vote per share of common stock held.
+The Class A common stockholders are entitled to a number of votes per share equal to 1.1 times a fraction the numerator of which is the sum of the shares of outstanding common stock and the denominator of which is the number of shares of Class A common stock.
 Accordingly, the holder of shares of Class A common stock will be able to control or significantly influence all matters requiring approval by our stockholders, including the election of directors and the approval of mergers or other business combination transactions.
 Each share of Class A common stock is convertible, at the option of the holder thereof, into one fully paid and non-assessable share of common stock subject to adjustment for stock splits and combinations.

 All outstanding and issued Class A common stock is presently held by Fortress.
-As such, the following table shows information, as of April 16, 2018, concerning the aggregated beneficial ownership on an as-converted basis of Fortress, inclusive of both its common stock and Class A common stock:
+As such, the following table shows information, as of April 7, 2020, concerning the aggregated beneficial ownership on an as-converted basis of Fortress, inclusive of both its common stock and Class A common stock:

-Common Stock Beneficially Owned Assuming Conversion of

-Class A Common to Common

-Number of

-Shares and

-Nature of Percentage of

-Beneficial Total Common

-Name and Address of Beneficial Owner Ownership Stock

-Fortress Biotech, Inc. 10,426,791(1) 32.6%(2)
+Common Stock Beneficially Owned Assuming Conversion of Class A Common to Common Number of Shares Number of Shares and Nature of Percentage of Beneficial Total Common Name and Address of Beneficial Owner (1) Ownership Stock Fortress Biotech, Inc. 11,850,077 (1) 21.5%(2)

-- (1) Assumes one-for-one conversion of 7,000,000 shares of Class A common stock to 7,000,000 shares of common stock. - (2) Calculated by aggregating 3,426,791 shares of common stock outstanding plus 7,000,000 shares of Class A common stock outstanding (Fortress' aggregated ownership on an as-converted basis), divided by 32,015,088.
+- (1) Assumes one-for-one conversion of 7,000,000 shares of Class A common stock to 7,000,000 shares of common stock. - (2) Calculated by aggregating 4,850,077 shares of common stock outstanding plus 7,000,000 shares of Class A common stock outstanding (Fortress' aggregated ownership on an as-converted basis), divided by 55,038,506.

-PROPOSAL ONE
+PROPOSAL ONE: